what-username7/VTFEdit-Reloaded-CHS/README.md

   - Use monospace font for VMT editor
   - High DPI support
   - Syntax highlighting support for VMTs
+  - Fixed cubemap previews
+    - Previously they were doing integer maths on what should be floats
+    - Replaced overly complex controls with a simple exposure slider
+    - Very simple Reinhard tonemapper for previewing exposure

 ## Library Changelog